bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-not-being-able-to-be-told-anything.md

 If you're familiar with this problem, or you're just much cleverer than me, you likely read the above with some powerful bemusement, knowing that there is a _much_ simpler way to solve it.

-The key insight is that it's possible to inscribe a tetrahedron within a cube.
+After figuring out my own method, as described above, I went and looked for other methods.
+What I found was something very tidy, based on a key insight that it's possible to inscribe a tetrahedron within a cube.

 <div
   id="scene-cubeInscribedWireframe"